 Here are a few ideas where you can find associations, of course, it’s dependent on your industry and location:

 This may not work for every small business, but if you are a distributor or exclusive dealer for a product, contact your manufacturer or supplier to see if you can get a link from their website back to your website.

 Suppliers and manufacturers often provide a list where the end user can get their product.
 Don’t just get your address and phone number listed, ask if they can add your website address too.
-This works great because it not only benefits your business, it will help you sell their product—win-win for both sides.
+This works great because it not only benefits your business, it will help you sell their product—a win-win for both sides.

-Tips for Listing in Online Directories
+Tips for Listing in Citations